 Visken Side Effects

-Note: This document contains side effect information about pindolol.
-Some of the dosage forms listed on this page may not apply to the brand name Visken.
+Note: This page contains side effects data for the generic drug pindolol.
+It is possible that some of the dosage forms included below may not apply to the brand name Visken.

 For the Consumer

 As well as its needed effects, pindolol (the active ingredient contained in Visken) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking pindolol, check with your doctor immediately:More common

 - Swelling of the face, fingers, feet, or lower legs

 - Burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - difficult or labored breathing

 - fast, irregular, pounding, or racing heartbeat or pulse